-On Holy Saturday velikonoční nádivka, a special kind of Czech Easter food is baked.
+On Holy Saturday, velikonoční nádivka, a special kind of Czech Easter food, is baked.
 It’s full of green spring herbs and smoked meat.
+This Czech Easter stuffing might look fancy, but it´s effortless to make.

-Nádivka has different names in various regions of the Czech Republic.
+Nádivka has various names in various regions of the Czech Republic.
 It’s also called hlavička, řežábek, sekanina.
+Those are pretty nice Czech words, aren’t they?

-Other theories say that its name is based on its key ingredient, which was a cow´s head, or that it was baked in a circle pan resembling a head.
+Other theories say that its name is based on its key ingredient, a cow’s head, or baked in a circle pan resembling a head shape.

 - Smoked meat broth

-Ingredients vary according to the region.
-In some places, boiled meat is used instead of smoked meat, in other places, the meat is replaced with klobása, a Czech type of sausage.
+Ingredients vary according to region.
+In some places, boiled meat is used instead of smoked meat.
+The meat is replaced with klobása, a Czech type of sausage, in other places.

 Try out also this Czech Easter recipe: Velikonoční jidáše